← Back to Blog

 Step 3: Lower the Trailer onto the Hitch Ball

-Once the vehicle and trailer are aligned, use the tongue jack to lower the trailer’s coupler onto the hitch ball.
+Use the tongue jack to lower the trailer's coupler onto the hitch ball.
 Ensure the coupler fits snugly over the ball.
-If necessary, adjust the vehicle or trailer slightly until the coupler is correctly seated on the hitch ball.

 Step 4: Secure the Coupler

-After the coupler is in place, lock it down by closing the latch.
+Lock it down by closing the latch.
 Most couplers have a pin or lock mechanism to secure the latch in place.
 This step is critical to preventing the trailer from detaching while driving.
-Double-check that the coupler is tightly secured and cannot move.

 Step 5: Attach the Safety Chains